 Nose threadlifts and nose fillers are both heavily sought-after treatments in Singapore - simply because our Southeast Asian genetics give us a wider (bulbous) nose tip, and a shorter and flatter nose bridge.
 This can cause the middle face to lack definition and ideal proportion.

 “Nose jobs without going under the knife” is a concept that revolutionised aesthetic treatments many years ago.
 In Singapore, aesthetic doctors, dermatologists and plastic surgeons commonly offer options such as nose fillers and nose thread lifts to enhance your appearance without a huge surgical fee or the usual surgical risks.

 I wrote this post to help you better understand the different options you have to shape your nose without having to go under the knife.

-It's important to state here that medical rhinoplasty with fillers or threads are not suitable for EVERYONE.
+It is important to state here that a medical rhinoplasty with fillers or threads is not suitable for everyone.
 Some people will benefit very little from either or both options, and you should ask your doctor to explain the option of surgical rhinoplasty, as well as its pros and cons.

 A brief history of the use of nose fillers

-Nose fillers were first used in the 1800s with substances like liquid paraffin and medical-grade silicone.
+Nose fillers were first used in the 1800s with substances such as liquid paraffin and medical-grade silicone.
 These substances proved to be harmful to the body, and the procedure was really only popular when suitable and safe filler substances came about at the start of the 21st century.

-In 2002, Dr Alexander Rivkin began using FDA approved substances like Restylane (hyaluronic acid) and Radiesse (calcium hydroxyapatite).
+In 2002, Dr Alexander Rivkin began using FDA-approved substances such as Restylane (hyaluronic acid) and Radiesse (calcium hydroxyapatite).
 These substances are still in use to the present day.

 What are the pros and cons of nose fillers vs nose thread lifts?